 Ultimately, I used my signature approach, putting everything I could into a zip file, loading ramdrive.sys, extracting the contents to the ramdisk, then loading them into memory.
 In my younger days, I think there were people who said ramdisks were my answer to everything.
 That worked, and not only was I able to make the thing fit, I could even put extra network drivers in.
 So I added a boot menu that asked whether you had a 3Com or an Intel network card and it loaded the appropriate driver.

-A year or two later, Bart Lagerweij showed up with his modboot, which would do everything my boot disk did and then some, so I switched to using those.
+A year or two later, Bart Lagerweij released his excellent (and sadly mostly lost to history) modboot, which would do everything my boot disk did and then some, so I switched to using those.
 But we used my quick-and-dirty ramdisk boot disk for a good while at that job.

 Rob O’Hara told some other war stories to commemorate DOS’s birthday.
 He mentioned edlin.
 You pretty much have to mention edlin.
 It was the worst aspect of DOS.
 I’ve used edlin a couple of times, but my memory has repressed any useful knowledge of it.
 What I can still remember is the alternative most of us used: copy con: